inkarkat/vim-SyntaxRange/README.md

 ##### 1.04    RELEASEME
 - Allow setting additional contains groups via an optional argument to SyntaxRange#Include\[Ex]().
 Thanks to Sergey Vlasov for sending a patch.
+- Rename the re-inclusion guard from b:SyntaxInclude\_IncludedFiletypes (List) to b:SyntaxInclude\_Included (Dict).
+Handle buffer reload via :edit by making it dependent on b:changedtick as well.

 ##### 1.03    01-Jul-2017
 - SyntaxRange#Include(): Escape double quotes in a:startPattern and